Busayoilesanmi/LITA_Capstone_Project/README.md

 Overall, this analysis provides a roadmap for enhancing customer retention, optimizing product offerings, and strategically targeting regions to maximize revenue.
 These insights form the foundation for data-driven decision-making and support the company’s growth and customer satisfaction objectives.

+---
 ### Recommendations

 Based on the insights derived from the customer and sales data analysis, here are some actionable recommendations for improvement:

 Enhance Customer Retention Efforts: With a cancellation rate close to 45%, it’s crucial to investigate the reasons behind cancellation.
 Conduct customer feedback surveys or interviews to understand why customers are leaving.
 Implement targeted retention campaigns, especially for customers on the verge of canceling their subscriptions, and consider offering loyalty rewards, discounts, or exclusive features to retain them.

 Personalize Regional Marketing Strategies: Leverage the insights into regional preferences for subscription types to create tailored marketing campaigns.
 For instance, since the South region favors "Premium" subscriptions, promotions in this region should highlight premium features and value.
-Expand marketing efforts in regions with lower customer counts (e.g., East) to increase customer acquisition and reach.
+Expand marketing efforts in regions with lower customer counts (e.g., North and west) to increase customer acquisition and reach.

 Focus on High-Performing Products: Since Shoes and Jackets have the highest sales, consider allocating more resources to these products for inventory, marketing, and cross-selling strategies.
 Products with lower sales, like Gloves and Socks, may need a reevaluation.
 Consider bundling these lower-performing items with best-sellers or offering targeted discounts to boost their sales.